show0k/MLP-chess/README.md

 # Description
-My Little Poney Chess game is an humouristic c++ game made for a school project.
+My Little Poney Chess is an humouristic c++ game made for a school project.

 # Backend
 Engine and GUI are two separated programms which are communicating throw a pipe with a protocol based on Unified Chess Interface (described in api_specification.txt).